 How often should I review moderation settings?

 At least monthly for growing communities; after significant changes new bots, new members, new channels, review within a week.
 Regular reviews ensure you’re not over-excluding or under-protecting.
-Why Cant I Establish a Secure Connection Discover the Top Reasons and How to Fix Them
+Revamp your discord server with groovy bot a step by step guide: Setup, Permissions, Commands, and Best Practices 2026

 Can I automate the entire process of reducing interference?